Hunters in the Dark (True Detective): 1990

-Kindt (Brett Cullen) tells Hays and West (Stephen Dorff) to investigate Tom (Scoot McNairy), suggesting that he could be involved with the girl.
+Kindt tells Hays and West (Stephen Dorff) to investigate Tom (Scoot McNairy), suggesting that he could be involved with the girl.
 They question Tom about the night of the kids' disappearance, as he forgot to disclose many details.
 His behavior makes Kindt convinced that Tom was involved in the disappearance along with Brett Woodard.
 Tracing the call to a gas station in Russellville, and they recover some possible fingerprints.
 As they visit the Purcell house, they also find evidence indicating that Tom is a closet homosexual.

 Hays and West decide to question Harris James (Scott Shepherd), who investigated the backpack incident and now works for Hoyt Foods as head of security.
 James acknowledges to being involved, although he wasn't the person who discovered the backpacks or reported it until two days later.
 He also claims to not have known that Lucy worked at Hoyt Foods.
-They later meet with Dan O'Brien (Michael Graziadei), who wants $7,000 for speaking about new information.
+They later meet with Dan O'Brien (Michael Graziadei), who wants $7,000 for speaking about new information; he implies that Lucy, who is thought to have died of a drug overdose, was actually murdered to stop her telling people what she knew about the case.
 Despite being threatened, he maintains his position, giving them one day to get the money.

 Tom lurks through the police station looking for West, and overhears the FBI agents talking about West and Hays meeting with O'Brien.
 They also reveal that they are asking for phone records from a Nevada motel for a conversation that happened two months ago involving Lucy.
 Tom confronts O'Brien at his motel room, brutally attacking him.
-He forces him to reveal anything he knows; O'Brien explains that he knows a man who has been paying money to Lucy just to keep her quiet from disclosing the events.
+He forces him to reveal anything he knows; O'Brien explains that he knows a man who had been paying money to Lucy before she died just to keep her quiet from disclosing the events.
 On his own, Hays returns to the abandoned Purcell house and makes a conclusion on the peep hole.

 Amelia publishes her book, which is warmly received.
 However, during a Q&A, she is questioned by a black man with a milky eye (Steven Williams) about the fate of Julie and her possible location.
-He accuses her of profiting of the tragedy and leaves the session.
-At night, Tom sneaks into Hoyt Foods' owner Edward Hoyt's mansion.
+He accuses her of profiting off the tragedy and leaves the session.
+At night, Tom sneaks into Hoyt Foods' owner Edward Hoyt's (Michael Rooker) mansion.
 He wanders through the mansion, even though he is being watched over the cameras.
 Descending to the basement, he discovers a pink room and stares in horror at something off-screen, uttering "Julie?"
 Behind him, Harris James appears.